This post is updated as events transpire.

 - 2017 — The DNA Doe Project was founded by Dr Margaret Press and Dr Colleen Fitzpatrick to apply genetic genealogy methods, especially atDNA, to the identification of unknown bodies.

-- 10 April 2018 — The DNA Doe Project identifies the Ohio murder victim “Buckskin Girl” as Marcia L. King from Arkansas.
+- 10 April 2018 — The DNA Doe Project identified the Ohio murder victim “Buckskin Girl” as Marcia L. King from Arkansas.
 She had been strangled in 1981.

 - 24 April 2018 — The Golden State Killer, a brutal rapist and murderer who had escaped justice for for more than 30 years, was arrested after Barbara Rae-Venter identified him through genetic genealogy.
 Days later it was revealed that GEDmatch database had been used without their knowledge.
 Not until December 2020 did the world learn that FamilyTreeDNA’s parent company had collaborated with the FBI as early as 2017 and that Rae-Venter had also used MyHeritage’s database without their knowledge.